-St. Vincent Catholic Charities offers many internships throughout the year.
-View the internship descriptions below to find the program and internship for you.
+St. Vincent Catholic Charities (STVCC) offers many internships throughout the year.
+View the internship descriptions below to find out more information.

-The Foster Care Therapist provides clinical services in the areas of individual and family therapy as well as assists, when needed, with case management service.
-The Foster Care Therapist is primarily responsible for the mental health care needs of children in the foster care program, but will usually serve the whole family (biological, extended, foster, adoptive).
-The Foster Care Therapist reports to the Children Services Clinical Director.
-The intern must be pursuing a Masters Degree in Social Work, Psychology, or related fields.
+The residential therapist is responsible for the mental health care needs of the children residing in the Children’s Home and will work with the child and their identified supports (such as residential treatment staff and family members) through a trauma-informed approach.
+The intern also assists with case management service when needed..
+The residential therapist is primarily responsible for the mental health care needs of children in the foster care program, but will usually serve the whole family (biological, extended, foster, adoptive).
+The intern reports to an employed residential therapist.
+The residential therapist must be pursuing a Master’s Degree in Social Work, Psychology, or related fields.

 Performs all required adoption casework services for children in the foster care programs of this agency, for whom adoption is a permanency planning goal.
 In addition, the caseworker will complete family assessments for those individuals wishing to adopt infants and special needs children.
 As part of the family assessments, the caseworker will provide information to prospective adoptive applicants through orientation meets.
 Work collaboratively with pregnancy counselors, as appropriate, to complete direct placement adoptions.
 Post-adoption services will include support, guidance, search, and reunion activities, and other services as requested by the family.